DOGGIE DO’S / DOGGIE DON’TS

 Q: What is The Dog of Dublin competition?

 A: The Dog of Dublin is a canine costume competition!
 Doggie entrants will be judged on the originality, charm and appropriateness of their outfit by the judging panel.
-The winning dog will be crowned 'Dog of Dublin 2016'.
+Their human friends are welcome to join in the dress up too.
+The winning dog will be crowned 'Dog of Dublin 2017'.

 Q: How do I enter my dog in the Dog of Dublin?

 A: You can register entrants via our online form, here.
-Or just show up on the day, in costume, for our preliminary judging round.
-This will commence at 12.30pm.
+You should then come to Herbert Park on the day at 12pm.
 Our judges will circulate through the entrants and choose 15 finalists.
 All entrants will be invited to take part in The Dog of Dublin parade before the final heats begin.
 All those taking part are asked to ensure that their dog is comfortable in their costume and is happy being around other dressed up doggies.
 We will also have Canine Carers on hand on the day to oversee and advise on dog comfort and safety.